 DS: The risk of blood clots from COVID-19 is at least 10 fold greater than the risk of getting it from the vaccine.
 In early experience in New York City the risk of blood clots with COVID-19 was up to 30%.
 The risk of blood clots from the vaccine Is much lower.
 The early experience at the CDC which is probably incomplete was only 35 cases reported out of the 12.5 million who first receive the vaccine.
 The risk is about 10 per million which is considered extremely rare.

 The lingering symptoms of COVID after 6 months after infection are estimated to be about 8 to 10%.
 This is much higher than for other viral respiratory illnesses and certainly much higher than any of the vaccine-associated events.
 These lingering symptoms can be severe and associated with respiratory systems, nervous system, and cardiovascular disorders, musculoskeletal pain, and mental health problems.
+The intensive outpatient alcohol rehab near you is also a great option for drug addicts.

 MR: Why should college students get the vaccine given their much lower fatality rates from COVID-19 infections?